 - Attempt to control someone with their appearance, work, finances, or social life

 - Continuously monitoring someone by checking their history, phone, and emails

 - Gaslighting someone means pretending that someone is mentally unstable for undermining them

 - Dealing with manipulative people

 Emotional abuses come with an impact on mental health and physical health.
-As a result of a coping mechanism, you can take the help of the grey rock method for defending yourself from the emotional and physical harm to your wellbeing.
-You can use the grey rock method with:
+As a result of a coping mechanism, you can take the help of this amazing method for defending yourself from the emotional and physical harm to your wellbeing.
+You can use this method with:

 - Family members

 How effective is Grey Rock Method?